Democrats argue Biden is underestimated

 Allies argue the economy will end up being an asset for him in 2024, even if it doesn’t look like its attracting voters now.

 “If projections are correct, he will have an economy that elects incumbents.
-Inflation is largely in the rearview mirror, GDP is positive, interest rates are falling, and the entire country has a job,” Kessler said.
+Inflation is largely in the rearview mirror, [gross domestic product] is positive, interest rates are falling, and the entire country has a job,” Kessler said.

 His approval rating is consistently below 40 percent, and frustration has built around him that he’s still trailing Trump, despite his successes.